TheScienceMuseum/heritage-connector/README.md

 ## Local development

 - Python 3
+- Flask8 linting
-- We use [pipenv](https://pipenv-fork.readthedocs.io/en/latest/index.html) to manage virtual enviroments.
+- We use [pipenv](https://pipenv-fork.readthedocs.io/en/latest/index.html) to manage virtual enviroments
 - Create a new branch / Pull Request for each new feature / unit of functionality

 ## Running